3 different ways to pronounce the LETTER C in Spanish (with audio + examples)

-Let’s see the 3 ways of pronouncing letter C:
+Let’s see the 3 ways of pronouncing the letter C.

-When the letter C is followed by a/o/u:
+When the letter C is followed by A, O or U (ca, co, cu).

 ca: casa, cabe, acabar, barca.